 As the concrete always speaks better than the theory, here are two AI software providers who have successfully navigated these challenges to build and deliver standout offerings.
 One is Suplari, an AI procurement management company, that leveraged embedded analytics to create insight-rich dashboards for much wider audience.
 Another is Weave Labs, a sales support solution.

-3 Ways Embedded Analytics Makes a Difference for Your Software Product
+3 Ways integrate Analytics dashboard Makes a Difference for Your Software Product

 In today’s data-driven world, embedded dashboards are almost a staple in any software product.
 In the AI segment, particularly, this brings three benefits:

 1. Analytics Dahsboard : Make the value loud and clear

 To a technical user, the value of investing in AI is clear.
 But business users and your customer’s procurement teams could struggle to understand the exact processes of your offering, obscuring its ROI.
 This leads to a long-drawn demo and sales process, delaying the adoption and bringing down your profitability.

 Embedded analytics solves this by translating the perceived benefits of your software into clear and measurable outcomes.